scriptharness/python-scriptharness/docs/commands.rst

 The final substring has an explanation that will be logged immediately after the matching line, to explain vague error messages.
 Because it has a defined `exception`, it will raise.

-``ParsedCommand`` sends its output to the OutputParser_ object, which passes it on to the ``ErrorList``.
-It keeps track of the number of errors and warnings, as well as handling any context line buffering through the ``OutputBuffer``.
+ParsedCommand_ sends its output to the OutputParser_ object, which passes it on to the ErrorList_.
+It keeps track of the number of errors and warnings, as well as handling any context line buffering through the OutputBuffer_.

-.. _OutputParser: scriptharness.log.html#scriptharness.log.OutputParser

 .. _OutputBuffer-and-context-lines: